tuanhungtran678/web-motion/README.md

 Contributions are welcome!

-1. Fork the project
+1. Fork the repository
 2. Create a feature branch
 3. Commit your changes
-4. Open a Pull Request
+4. Submit a Pull Request

 ---